 Typically, classes are scheduled between the hours of 8:30 a.m. and 10:00 p.m., Monday through Thursday.
-On Fridays, classes generally begin by 8:30 a.m. and conclude by 5:00 p.m.
-Most students will attend classes for four to five hours per scheduled day of the week, and will generally be in attendance from two to four days each week.
-Most students will either be considered day or night students.
-The scheduled meeting hours are listed on the enrollment agreement and for some programs will vary from term to term.
+Most students will attend classes for four hours each day for four days each week.
+Students will either be considered day or night students.
+The scheduled meeting hours are listed on the enrollment agreement and may vary from term to term.